Modeling Schr\"odinger equation diffraction with generalized function potentials and initial values: Introduction

 \section{Introduction}

-Discussions of double-slit experiments are very often included in the introductory parts of quantum physics text books.
+In the introductory parts of quantum physics text books, one often finds discussions of double-slit experiments.
 They perfectly serve as an illustration of the fundamental so-called quantum logic and are still a prominent subject of research, not only as a \emph{Gedankenexperiment} but also in contemporary experimental physics (see, e.g., \cite{Fein:19} and \cite{Brand:21}).
-Somewhat surprisingly however, it seems difficult to find any discussion of these experiments in the context of quantum mechanics with a Schr\"odinger equation set-up, although it is the standard foundation of text book models.
+The methodological parts of standard text book models are then based on Schr\"odinger equations with various potentials.
+However, as a somewhat surprising observation, it seems difficult to find discussions of the foundational double-slit experiment among the quantum mechanical text book models with such Schr\"odinger equation set-up.
 The desire to have such a theory in early quantum physics is nicely illustrated by the following quote from Weinberg's text book (\cite[pages 14-15]{Weinberg:15}):``There is a story that in his oral thesis examination, de Broglie was asked what other evidence might be found for a wave theory of the electron, and he suggested that perhaps diffraction phenomena might be observed in the scattering of electrons by crystals. ....
 What was needed was some way of extending the wave idea from free particles, described by waves ..., to particles moving in a potential, ...''.